Toxicity Detection is NOT all you Need: Measuring the Gaps to Supporting Volunteer Content Moderators: Hugging Face Model Review

-For the \Qgap question, we primarily identify four types of gaps. \begin{enumerate} \item The most common adjustment is domain adaptation to the rule-related topic or to the Reddit texts.
-For example, the \texttt{No Ambiguous/Misleading/Inaccurate Information} rule can be handled with a misinformation detection model, but the model needs to be adapted to title-like texts and information about movie releases. \item Some models are developed with a limited scope of training data and thus may require extended training in order to be used for moderation.
-For instance, the found plagiarism model was trained on the Machine Paraphrase Corpus~\cite{mpc} consisting of $\sim 200k$ examples of original and paraphrases using two online paraphrasing tools.
+For the \Qgap question, we primarily identify four types of gaps. \begin{enumerate}[topsep=0pt,itemsep=-1ex,partopsep=1ex,parsep=1ex] \item The most common adjustment is domain adaptation to the rule-related topic or to Reddit texts.
+For example, the \texttt{No Ambiguous/Misleading/Inaccurate Information} rule in \textit{r/Movies} can be handled with a misinformation detection model, but the model needs to be adapted to title-like texts and information about movie releases. \item Some models are developed with a limited scope of training data and thus may require extended training to be used for moderation.
+For instance, we found a plagiarism model that was trained on the Machine Paraphrase Corpus~\cite{mpc} consisting of $\sim 200k$ examples of original and paraphrases using two online paraphrasing tools.
 The plagiarism cases on Reddit may be more complicated than paraphrasing, and the potential plagiarism source is larger.
-Hence, the model needs an extension of scope in order to be useful. \item We find some rules, especially toxicity-related rules, require customization.
-For example, \textit{r/Atheism} has the rule \texttt{Harassment or Bigotry} that prohibits harassment, but any curse words are permitted.
-Thus, a toxicity detection model can be used here but needs modification. \item Lastly, some models can be applied to certain rules but with a degree of stretching.
-For instance, violations of the rule \texttt{Off Topic} can potentially be caught by a topic classifier model, but the model requires some major changes to be adapted to the subreddit and its related topics. \end{enumerate}
+Hence, the model needs an extension of scope in order to be useful. \item Models for some rules, especially toxicity-related rules, require customization.
+For example, \textit{r/Atheism} has the rule \texttt{Harassment or Bigotry} that prohibits harassment but permits curse words.
+A toxicity detection model can be used here but needs modification. \item Some models can be applied to certain rules, but with a degree of stretching.
+For instance, violations of the rule \texttt{Off Topic} can potentially be caught by a topic classifier model, but the model requires some major changes to adapt to the subreddit and its related topics. \end{enumerate}